-Calming Chamomile tea is actually a big favourite of one of children …. somewhat ironic as they are anything but calm.
-We prefer loose leaf chamomile tea as it has a sweeter taste.
-Chamomile tea is great to have before bedtime and is also known to be beneficial for inflamed skin or if you have a winter cold.
+Calming Chamomile tea is actually a big favourite of one of children …. somewhat ironic as on a daily basis they are anything but calm.
+We are big fans loose leaf chamomile tea and love its slightly sweeter taste.
+Chamomile tea is great to enjoy before bedtime and is also brilliant for inflamed skin or if you have a winter cold.
 Eteaket is our favourite for flavour – comes in loose-leaf or these tea bags.

-Oolong is newest tea that I have been trying after I was told of its natural energy giving qualities by the lovely team at Eteaket in Edinburgh.
-This delicately flavoured tea can help lower cholesterol, fight sun damage on the skin, detoxify the body and has fat burning qualities.
+Oolong is the newest tea that I have been trying after I was told of its natural energy-giving qualities by the lovely team at Eteaket in Edinburgh.
+These delicately flavoured tea hosts a powerhouse of benefits: lowers cholesterol, fights against sun damage on the skin, increases mental sharpness and has fat-burning qualities.

-Other teas to check out include caffeine free Rooibos tea has a high vitamin C content, but what about being great for skin conditions?
-Eczema and rosacea symptoms can be improved due to Rooibos’ anti-inflammatory flavonoids.
+Other teas to check out include caffeine free Rooibos tea which has a high vitamin C content.
+It is great fo skin conditions – czema and rosacea symptoms can be improved due to Rooibos’ anti-inflammatory flavonoids.